Amdrija/personal-website/content/posts/concurrent-algorithms/index.md

 Now consider a read operation r that overlaps with one or more write operations.
 If none of these operations change the value of the register, i.e. write to the underlying base safe register `Reg`, we are back to the previous case, as the read of `Reg` performed by r does not overlap with any write on `Reg`.

 Now suppose that a concurrent operation changes the value of `Reg`.
 Thus, the value written by the last write that precedes r is different from the value written by the concurrent write.
-BUt the range of these values is {0, 1}.
-SInce the read on the underlying base register returns a value in the range to any read, any of these values are accepted by the regularity conditions.
+But the range of these values is {0, 1}.
+Since the read on the underlying base register returns a value in the range to any read, any of these values are accepted by the regularity conditions.
 Therefore the high-level register is regular.

 - Works for single reader registers
 - Doesn't work for multi-valued registers